The Women Faculty Mentoring Program, founded more than 30 years ago, welcomes your participation.

 The program sponsors a number of events that are open to all, including:

 - Mentoring Lunch: Newcomers attend to learn about the program, including the roles of mentor and mentee, receive information about mentoring resources, and share observations and tips about effective mentoring

-- Annual Reception: Applaud newly promoted and tenured women, recognize their mentors, and honor recipients of the Doris Slesinger Awards for Excellence in Mentoring
+- Annual Reception: Applaud newly promoted and tenured colleagues, recognize their mentors, and honor recipients of the Doris Slesinger Awards for Excellence in Mentoring

-- Conversation Series: Learn from panelists and peers while engaging in dialogue about topics of special interest to women faculty
+- Conversation Series: Learn from panelists and peers while engaging in dialogue about topics of interest

 About the WFMP